Shiyu-j777/CauseText-Replicate/README.md

 I replicate the first column with all results but the $\psi_{semi-oracle}$ and the W-adjust results.
 I ran 10 experiments and report the mean.

+The experiment was run on apple M1-pro with pyTorch support.
+The training takes around 26 minutes per replicate.

 |Iteration|$\psi_{oracle}$|$\psi_{unadjusted}$|$\psi_{proxy-lex+C}$|$\psi_{proxy-noise+C}$|T-boost|TEXTCAUSE|
 |---|---|---|---|---|---|---|